 It’s normal to feel low or sad.
 But sometimes these feelings can get out of control.
-When someone gets very unhappy or depressed, they may become suicidal (want to seriously harm or kill themselves).
+When someone gets very unhappy, stressed or depressed, they may become suicidal (want to seriously harm or kill themselves).
 These feelings can come on over a period of time, or very suddenly.

 Stop doing, start talking

 When someone's feelings are getting out of control, it can be very hard for them to think clearly.
 They may say or do risky things that hurt themselves and other people.
 Things can quickly spiral out of control.

-- Try to talk to someone who you trust (a friend, school health nurse, school counsellor, family member, teacher or helpline)
+- Talk to someone who you trust (a friend, school health nurse, school counsellor, family member, teacher or helpline)

 - See your GP and explain how you are feeling.

 - Try to reduce and stop any dangerous activities (like drinking, taking drugs or driving a car)

 Calling a helpline may be helpful as you can remain anonymous and the advisers are trained to listen.
 But they may not be able to offer as much help as those close to you, or who have a responsibility to look after you (like teachers, youth workers, or your Doctor).

 Crucial: Your School Health Nurse can help with all kinds of health problems, including feelings of stress, panic and unhappiness, even out of termtime - call 01865 904225.